-Popular press articles as well as other sources (tutorial articles, web pages, etc.) will be posted on elearning.
-It will be the responsibility of the student to regularly check elearning to see when readings and assignments are available.
+Popular press articles (e.g., from Science Daily, the New York Times, Newsweek) as well as other sources (tutorial articles, web pages, etc.) will be posted on e-learning.
+These articles will then be compared with the original journal articles to see if the conclusions in the popular press are warranted.

+It will be the responsibility of the student to regularly check e-learning to see when readings and assignments are available.